juicy-llamas/cintp/README.md

 ## Use
 Pressing enter upon running the application will throw you in a sort of text editor environment.
 There, you can just type C code, and when you're done, you can press `Ctrl+D` (`EOF`).
 After that, the code will be compiled and ran, and you can see the output.
 After you're done staring at the output, you can choose to edit the existing file (`Ctrl+E`), truncate the file and edit a new one (`Ctrl+D`), or quit (`Ctrl+Q`).
 It should be that simple.\
 \
 To this end, the program will create two files in your directory: itmp.c and otmp, the first being where your code goes and the second being the output executable.
-The output is never saved (don't see a reason to, but easy enough to add), but you can save the input by specifying an option below.
+The output is never saved (don't see a reason to, easy enough to add though), but you can save the input by specifying an option below.

 #### Options
 You can only specify at most three program options as arguments, and the first argument that isn't a program option will be treated as the start of arguments to gcc.